Health Coverage Basics

 - Diabetes self-management training

-If the policy includes prescription coverage directly or by rider, the health carrier must include the following coverage for the treatment of diabetes, if determined to be medically necessary:
+If the health plan includes prescription coverage directly or by rider, the health insurer must include the following coverage for the treatment of diabetes, if determined to be medically necessary:

 - Insulin, if prescribed by an allopathic or osteopathic physician